riceissa/issarice.com/wiki/digital-preservation.md

 |Scrapbook X| | | | |With corresponding autosave plugin|
 |Shelve| | | | |Yes|

+# Source HTML vs generated HTML

+Thanks to JavaScript and other client-side scripting, naively saving the source HTML of a webpage is sometimes *not enough to save all the content*.

+There is a concept of "generated HTML", which is the HTML that results from applying scripts to the source HTML.

+Is there a reliable way to access this generated HTML?

+Separately (?) there is the concept of the browser DOM, which is the object-oriented representation of the page, as interpreted by the browser.
+The DOM acts as an API that languages like JavaScript can use.
+The browser DOM differs from the source HTML is at least two respects:

+-   It corrects for "in the wild" HTML by e.g. completing tags that were not closed in the original HTML.
+-   It applies scripts to the original HTML.

+Does the DOM differ from the "generated HTML"?

 # Requirements for good data archiving solutions